 Butternut squash is easily found in supermarkets as it is a common squash for the winter months.

-3 1/2 tablespoons canola or olive oil, divided
+- 3 1/2 tablespoons olive oil or canola oil, divided

 Preheat the oven to 400 degrees F.